PolakiniO/WTouch/README.md

    The script uses `winget` to install packages.
 If `winget` is not available, install it from the Microsoft Store first.
 You can skip individual checks with `-SkipVisualStudio`, `-SkipCMake`, or `-SkipNinja`.
 2. Open a terminal or Developer PowerShell and clone this repository.
 3. Configure and build using the bundled CMake presets.
-They automatically pick the right generator for your platform and also work seamlessly inside Visual Studio Code via the CMake Tools extension:
+They automatically pick the right generator for your platform when run from Developer PowerShell.
+   The same presets are recognised by Visual Studio Code through the CMake Tools extension if you prefer that workflow:

    ```powershell
    # Windows